pmalhaire/askBarrel/article.md

 25.0
 ```

-Notice that in this example `$` gets applied before the parentesis.
+Notice that in this example `$` gets applied before the parenthesis.

 `$` twice :